membrane-php/membrane-core/docs/filters.md

 }
 ```

-Results returning from Filters will always be either noResult or invalid if it
+[Results](result.md) returned from Filters will always be [Result::NO_RESULT or Result::INVALID](result.md#result).
-is unable to process the data provided.
-You should not rely on this behaviour,
+Filters cannot validate data, they can only invalidate data.

-common best practice is to use validators to ensure the data passed can be filtered.
+Best practice is to use Filters in combination with Validators to ensure data is returned in the correct format.

 ## Create Object